 The acid rain program allocated most emission allowances based on historical fuel use and environmental performance benchmarks to the regulated power companies, but retained a small portion of the allowances for an open auction in which all were free to participate.
 Allowances were both tradable and bankable-so at any given moment the market for allowances included the current year's emission allowances as well as all unused emission allowances from previous years.
 The acid rain program has widely been held up as a model for the success of market-based environmental policy, and for cap and trade in particular.
 Prior to the start of the program, credible estimates for the costs of compliance for the sulfur dioxide trading program ranged from \$2.7 billion to \$8.7 billion annually by the year 2000.
 As a result of the flexibilities provided by the market mechanisms associated with the policy, the actual annual compliance costs (averaged from 2000-2007) were \$1.9 billion.

-EUROPEAN UNION EMISSIONS TRADING SYSTEM (EU ETS)
+EUROPEAN UNION EMISSIONS TRADING SYSTEM

-The European Union Emissions Trading System (EU ETS) is the world's oldest and largest multi-sector greenhouse gas trading program.
-Designed to be consistent with the emission reductions targets included in the Kyoto Protocol, the EU ETS creates a market of tradable allowances for emissions among the European Union member states.
+The European Union Emissions Trading System (EU ETS) created in 2005 is the world's oldest and largest multi-sector greenhouse gas trading program.
+Designed to be consistent with the emission reductions targets included in the Kyoto Protocol, the EU ETS created a market of tradable allowances for emissions among the European Union member states.
+In 2020, emissions across the program are 21 percent lower than in 2005 and are intended to be 43 percent lower in 2030.

 The program requires that each member state limit and distribute emissions allowances in a manner that is consistent with the nation meeting its international reduction commitment.
 Once allocated, however, the emission allowances are tradable among all participating companies in a common market.
-Firms can also use emission reduction credits from the Clean Development Mechanism (CDM) for compliance with the program.
-While some CDM credits have been the subject of controversy, they are widely supported by industry as a tool to control program costs and provide market liquidity.
-The EU ETS is currently in its third phase, which will run from 2013 through 2020.
-Firms were allowed to bank excess allowances and credits from phase two to phase three.
+Member states have also built upon the rules in the EU ETS with specific provisions that suit their own program objectives.
+For example, the United Kingdom implemented a carbon price floor in its electricity sector that has contributed to a significant decline in coal use.
+The EU ETS is currently in its fourth phase, which will run from 2021 through 2030 and is designed to be consistent with the European Union's contribution under the Paris Climate Agreement.